 Noah received his law degree from the University of North Carolina at Chapel Hill, where he was the president of the Volunteer Income Tax Assistance Program, vice president of the Transactional and Corporate Law Association, and a research assistant for the UNC School of Law’s Center for Banking and Finance.
 Noah was also a summer intern for the Honorable Joe L. Webster, a magistrate judge in the U.S. District Court for the Middle District of North Carolina.

-Noah earned his bachelor’s degree, magna cum laude, from Elon University.
+Noah earned a certificate in sustainable capitalism and ESG from Berkeley Law Executive Education.
+The online program covered how to incorporate environmental, social, and governance considerations into business and investment strategy with a focus on legal and compliance.
+He earned his bachelor’s degree, magna cum laude, from Elon University.
 At Elon, he served on the President’s Student Leadership Advisory Council and was involved in student government.
 Noah interned for a United States senator and on the Senate’s Committee on Homeland Security and Governmental Affairs.